fabric-testbed/InformationModel/README.md

   import_host_dir: /host/directory/seen/by/neo4j/docker/as/imports
   import_dir: /imports
 ```
+Parameters `password` and `import_host_dir` depend on how the Docker container is started in
+the procedure above.
+Other parameters should remain unchanged from what is shown.

 Run the utility for detailed help for the various operations:
 ```
 (infomodel) $ python fim_util.py -h